 This can be done by installing a more advanced liquid solution or adding more fans.

 But before you do that, remember to check your graphics card design to see if it’s compatible with the cooling system you want to install.

-Additionally, make sure that your graphics card fans are speeding up as it gets hotter.
+Additionally, ensure that your graphics card fans speed up as it gets hotter.
 If not, you might want to install something like MSI Afterburner and tweak the fan speed profile.

 Check out how to install extra fans in this video:

 Let’s face it: Mediocre graphics cards will never be enough to play the best games.
 If it’s not strong enough to handle the information, you might want to swap your old card for a new one.